splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 Compare functionality
 ==========================================================================================
-Because Observability Cloud and the Splunk platform serve different purposes and are conceptually and logically unique, they have some functionality differences.
-There are three primary ways that the two differ, as explained in the following sections.
+Observability Cloud and the Splunk platform have a few functionality differences.
+There are three primary ways that the two platforms differ, as explained in the following sections.

 Query language
 ------------------------------------------------------------------------------------------